Home Depot (NYSE:HD) PT Lowered to $400.00

-Home Depot (NYSE:HD – Get Rating) had its price target lowered by stock analysts at Oppenheimer from $470.00 to $400.00 in a research note issued to investors on Friday, Benzinga reports.
-The brokerage presently has an “outperform” rating on the home improvement retailer’s stock.
-Oppenheimer’s price target indicates a potential upside of 25.81% from the stock’s current price.
+Home Depot (NYSE:HD – Get Rating) had its price objective reduced by Oppenheimer from $470.00 to $400.00 in a report published on Friday morning, Benzinga reports.
+They currently have an outperform rating on the home improvement retailer’s stock.

 The Home Depot, Inc engages in the sale of building materials and home improvement products.
 Its products include building materials, home improvement products, lawn and garden products and decor products.
 The firm operates through the following geographical segments: U.S., Canada and Mexico.
 It offers home improvement installation services, and tool and equipment rental.